manasgaur/CMSC-678/README.md

 * There might be one or two invited talks on Machine Learning from industry practitioners.
 Information will be provided on this webpage

 ## Discussion Forum
-This class will use the Blackboard discussion forum : [CMSC-678 Discussion](https://blackboard.umbc.edu/webapps/discussionboard/do/forum?action=list_threads&course_id=_69950_1&nav=discussion_board_entry&conf_id=_155102_1&forum_id=_274331_1) where general announcements and extracurricular questions and discussions can happen.
-For any sensitive issue, please email me: manas@umbc.edu
+This class will use the CMSC-678 Discussion forum in the following [SLACK-LINK]( https://join.slack.com/t/umbc-cqp6019/shared_invite/zt-1fgqrcqo1-k1tWBLtbEIPHlZd1EJfQng).
+The forum will be a platform for questions from assignments, annoucements, and discussion on specific topics taughts in the class.
+For any sensitive issue, please email me: manas@umbc.edu .

 ## Useful Readings:
 * [Master Algorithm](https://keybase.pub/ionlights/books/The%20Master%20Algorithm.pdf)